JamesBremner/PathFinderMay2021/README.md

 An option that finds minimum cost links that connect all nodes.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Spans)

 - __Cams__
 An option that finds a set of nodes that cover every link.
+[Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Cams)

 - __Hills__
 An option that finds a path through a grid of points with different elevations that minimises the changes in elevation.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Hills)